dotnet/designs/accepted/better-obsoletion/better-obsoletion.md

 }
 ```

-***OPEN ISSUE**: We need to decide on guidance to avoid ID conflicts with the
+_**OPEN ISSUE**: We need to decide on guidance to avoid ID conflicts with the
 community.
 We should talk to the Roslyn analyzer team for best practices.
 Stake
-in the ground could be that we should a prefix like `BCL` that is owned by a
+in the ground could be that we should use a prefix like `BCL` that is owned by a
 single party and responsible to avoid duplicated numbers.
 Other parties would
-need to choose a different prefix.*
+need to choose a different prefix._

+### XML Serializer

+According to [@mconnew](https://github.com/mconnew), the XML Serializer throws
+an exception when serializing types that are marked as `[Obsolete]`.
+There seems
+to be two options to avoid breaking customers:

+1. We carefully only apply the `[Obsolete]` attribute to reference assemblies
+   and don't apply this on the implementation assembly.
+That's not ideal, but
+   doable.
+2. We change the XML serializer to not throw.

+_**OPEN ISSUE**: Close the loop with XML Serializer team and lock down what we
+should do._

 ### Rejected Alternatives

 #### String Encoding

-Instead of introducing new APIs, we could invent a textual format that we put
+Instead of introducing new APIs, we could invent a textual format that we put in
-in the attribute's message property, such as:
+the attribute's message property, such as:

 ```C#
 namespace System.Collections